 You must attend an informational seminar and consult with one of our bariatric surgeons

 Insurance coverage varies greatly depending on plan and employer.
 Please contact your insurance provider and ask about the terms of your coverage.
 If you have additional questions, our coordinators are happy to discuss your specific case with you at 785-232-0444.

-Following your attendance of one of our seminars, a member of our support staff will contact you to review insurance coverage and schedule your first consultation.
+Once you have viewed the online seminar, you will be prompted to take a quiz about what you have learned.
+Following completion of the quiz, a member of our support staff will be in contact with you to review insurance coverage and schedule your first consultation.
 At the first consultation, you will meet with your surgeon as well as meet with one of our bariatric coordinators who will assist you through the entire process.

 Surgery is just the first step in your journey and just one tool we provide to help you reach long-term weight loss success.
 In order to help you achieve optimal results, we also provide the following support:

 Research has shown that patients who attend support groups regularly are more successful in their weight loss goals after surgery.
-We offer a free bariatric support group to anyone who has had weight loss surgery or is in the process of having surgery.
-The group provides education and encouragement through social interaction, guided discussion and guest speakers to help individuals in their weight loss surgery journey.
+We offer a free online bariatric support group to anyone who has had weight loss surgery or is in the process of having surgery.
+The group provides education and encouragement through social interaction, guided discussion and guest speakers to help individuals in their weight loss surgery journey and all from the comfort from your home.
 Family or support persons are welcome to attend as well.

-To learn more about our support groups, click here.
+To learn more about our virtual support groups, click here.